Hypertension: Your Proactive Guide to Understanding and Managing High Blood Pressure.

 - If left untreated hypertension increases your risk of having a heart attack or stroke

 - Hypertension can be managed through lifestyle, medication, specific natural health products or a combination of all three

 - Measuring blood pressure regularly is key when proactively managing hypertension

-- Always consult with your healthcare professional before making changes to your hypertension treatment plan
+- Always consult with your health care provider before making changes to your blood pressure management plan

 What is blood pressure?